vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/Effects.md

 ## Long term effects
 - 47k hospitalized patients NHS UK data - 10% ICU-ed.
 90% discharged.
-Within few months of discharge, 1/3 readmitted, 1/8 die.
+Within few months of discharge, 1/3 readmitted, 1/8 die.-
 - Higher heart, liver, kidney diesase.
-- 7-8% of children and young adults developing long term symptoms according to IK data.
+- 7-8% of children and young adults developing long term symptoms according to UK data.
 Tiredness, inability to concentrate.

 ### Heart
 - Several cases are getting reported of young adults sent home after 7 days with a negative result, develop sudden symptoms and die.
 Suspected cause: The small blood vessels of the heart had intense inflammation an entity known as MIS(Multi System Inflammatory Syndrome),see the photograph taken attached below.
 [FB](https://www.facebook.com/drpraveenks/posts/10158729975141385) Exercise should be avoided for some time.